codahale/sneaker/README.md

 All data is encrypted with AES-256-GCM using randomly generated, single-use keys.
 Because all keys are single-use, a fixed, all-zero nonce is used for all data.

-### Stored Secrets

-A secret is represented by two S3 objects: the encrypted secret, which ends in `.aes`, and the encrypted KMS data key, which ends in `.kms`.
-The ID of the KMS key (as returned in the `GenerateDataKey` operation) used to encrypt the data key is used as authenticated data.
+The ID of the KMS key is used as authenticated data.

+The final result is the concatentation of the following:

+* A four-byte header of the length of the encrypted KMS data key, in bytes, in network order.

-The encrypted data key is the `CiphertextBlob` property of the `GenerateDataKey` operation, and is an opaque format.
+* The encrypted KMS data key, verbatim.
+(This is an opaque Amazon format which includes the key ID.)

-### Packed Secrets

-Packing a set of secrets produces a TAR archive with two files:
-`key.kms`, which is the encrypted data key, and `secrets.tar.aes`, which is an AES-GCM encrypted TAR archive containing the actual secrets (again, using the KMS key ID as authenticated data).
+* The AES-256-GCM ciphertext and tag of the secret.